unionai-oss/pandera/docs/source/dtypes.rst

 abstracted understanding of that data. e.g.: ``IPs``, ``URLs``, ``paths``, etc.

-Validating a logical data type consists of validating the supporting physical data type (see :ref:`dtypes-into`) and a check on actual values.
+Validating a logical data type consists of validating the supporting physical data type (see :ref:`dtypes-intro`) and a check on actual values.
 For example, an IP address data type would validate that:

 1. The data container type is a ``String``.